AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 as-path prepend
 ```

-Now go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and click on the **_aws-us-east-2-transit_** GW, then select the `"Route DB"` tab and then once again, on the right-hand side, type **172.16.1.0/24** inside the Search field.
+Navigate to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and click on the **_aws-us-east-2-transit_** GW, then select the `"Route DB"` tab and then once again, on the right-hand side, type **172.16.1.0** inside the Search field.
 This time the AS Path Length will turn out being equal to 3, due to to the route manipulation that harnessed the `as-path prepend` feature.

 ```{figure} images/lab8-path.png
 ---